New Goodyear Sustainable Tires Made From Bio-Renewable Pine Tree Resin

 Soybean oil is a recent significant innovation that helps keep Goodyear’s new sustainable tires pliable when the temperature changes.
 The use of soybean oil helps reduce the dependency on petroleum-based products.
 Most soy protein is used in food/animal feed, but Goodyear can use the surplus in industrial applications like tire production.

 On top of that, bio-renewable pine tree resin helped improve tire traction and replace the traditional petroleum-based resin.
 Bead wire and steel cord from steel with high-recycled content help reinforce the tire’s structure.
-It isn’t clear if these tires would be specifically for an electric vehicle such as the Tesla Model 3 or a gasoline-powered vehicle.
+It isn’t clear if these tires would be specifically for an electric vehicle such as the Tesla Model 3 or a gasoline-powered car.

 You might see these tires on the market this year